Schools release COVID numbers in Richmond, Columbia counties

 - Tobacco Road, 0 positive students, 0 quarantined students, 2 positive employees, 2 quarantined employees

 - W.S.
-Hornsby, 0 positive students, 2 quarantined students, 0 positive employees, 0 quarantined employees
+Hornsby, 0 positive students, 2 quarantined student, 0 positive employees, 0 quarantined employees

 - Warren Road, 2 positive students, 16 quarantined students, 1 positive employee, 1 quarantined employee